Procedure: Variation to employment

 - be included in determining whether the employee meets or does not meet the eligibility requirements.

-Procedure for casual staff conversion to non-casual employment
+Procedure for casual staff conversion to (continuing (contingent funded) or fixed term) employment

-- Subject to clauses 16 and 17, the staff member may apply to the University in writing.
+- The staff member may apply to the University in writing.
 The University must decide to either:

-- accept the application and offer the staff member a non-casual appointment; or
+- accept the application and offer the staff member a non-casual (continuing (contingent funded) or fixed term) appointment; or

 - decline the application.

-- Where a conversion to a non-casual appointment is approved, this will constitute an offer and the staff member will be provided with a contract of employment consistent with clause 16 of the Enterprise Agreement.
+- Where a conversion to a non-casual (continuing (contingent funded) or fixed term) appointment is approved, this will constitute an offer and the staff member will be provided with a contract of employment consistent with clause 16 of the Enterprise Agreement.
 The converted position may be offered as:

-- Continuing; continuing (contingent funded) or fixed term; and
+- Continuing (contingent funded) or fixed term; and

 - Full time or part time basis.

-- The non-casual appointment will, subject to the University’s operational requirements, be as consistent as is reasonably practicable with the pattern of work undertaken by the staff member during their casual appointment.
+- The non-casual (continuing (contingent funded) or fixed term) appointment will, subject to the University’s operational requirements, be as consistent as is reasonably practicable with the pattern of work undertaken by the staff member during their casual appointment.

-- Upon conversion, a staff member’s casual service which has been continuous with their conversion to a non-casual position will count as service for the purpose of determining or calculating any entitlements to parental leave (clause 38) and redundancy (clause 56) only.
+- Upon conversion, a staff member’s casual service which has been continuous with their conversion to a non-casual (continuing (contingent funded) or fixed term) position will count as service for the purpose of determining or calculating any entitlements to parental leave (clause 38) and redundancy (clause 56) only.

-- Where a conversion to a non-casual appointment is declined, the staff member will be provided with written reasons for the outcome in accordance with the following:
+- Where a conversion to a non-casual (continuing (contingent funded) or fixed term) appointment is declined, the staff member will be provided with written reasons for the outcome in accordance with the following:

-- The staff member is not eligible to apply for conversion, in accordance with clauses 16 and 17.
+- The staff member is not eligible to apply for conversion, in accordance with clause 23.

-- There is not ongoing requirement for the position (on a continuing or fixed term basis).
+- There is not ongoing requirement for the position (on a continuing (contingent funded) or fixed term basis).

 - The staff member does not meet the essential requirements of the position.